Sundeedee/CarND-Vehicle-Detection-/writeup_template.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I decided to search pick random scale and draw the windows, the classify result and the heatmap to see how are their performance for each scale value.
+I used the 1.5 scale on the test video and test images.
+The vehicle can detected perfectly so I decide to use 1.5 scale.
 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on 1 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Also, in order to get better bounding box candidate,  Here are some example images:

 ![alt text][image4]
 ---